dalogue1/PicoDVI-N64_PCB/README.md

 - USB port works without disconnecting power from the N64. (useful for software updates)
 - Works with the full or part flex cables from the n64adv2_pcb project
 - Works with a $12 flex cable for N64Digital from [HISPEEDIDO](https://www.aliexpress.us/item/3256805571419579.html?spm=5261.ProductManageOnline.0.0.33212ddbdJ53Tz&gatewayAdapt=glo2usa4itemAdapt) on AliExpress.
-- Both flex cable connections use FFC sockets
+- Both flex cable connections use FFC sockets  (Important note: the flex cable connectors need to have top contacts not bottom.)
 - Connects PIF Control and Reset signals to gpio pins 20 and 21
   - directly for the n64adv2 flex cable
   - via 47 ohm in-line resistors for the HISPEEDIDO flex cable